jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 * __Not Initializing__ – This is the state representing when the `SpecificationComposite` is no longer being initialized.
 When in this state, `add(Specification specification)` will throw an `InvalidStateException`.
 There is no event transition from this state back to the Initializing state.
 * `isSatisfied(Context context)` - This is the event that transitions from the Initializing state to the Not Initializing state.

 Normally, I prefer a separate state machine class, but since this state machine is so simple and localized, I’m going to represent it via the `isInitializing` boolean attribute to keep track of the state and which actions are permitted based upon that boolean attribute state.
+I'm using the [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) to keep the state machine in the common base class. `AndSpecification` and `OrSpecification` are only concerned with the satisfiability of the `context` with `specifications`.
+They are not concerned with the management of the `specifications`.

-When an `AddSpecification` or `OrSpecification` is created, as many `Specification`s can be added to them as needed.
+When an `AndSpecification` or `OrSpecification` is created, as many `Specification`s can be added to them as needed.
 But once they are activated with an `isSatisfied(Context context)` call, then they are no longer being initialized.
 No new `Specification`s can be added.

 <img src="/assets/SpecificationFinal.png" alt="Specification with Finals" width = "100%" align="center" style="padding-right: 35px;">